-Online reviews are the big part of online reputation management.
-Managing them can be tricky and it needs constant attention, but it is definitely something that worths your time.
-Both positive and negative comments can be an advantage and disadvantage for you in the future, depending on how you treat them.
-But in this article, we will talk about the negative online reviews and how to manage them with few key points.
+Online reviews represent a significant part of a business ‘reputation management online.
+Managing them can be tricky, and opinions shared by the public online require constant attention, but paying attention to them and handling them in the right way is definitely something that is worth your time.
+It’s worth noting that both positive and negative comments about your business can work to be an advantage or a disadvantage to your brand, depending on how you deal with them.
+However, in this article, we will focus on negative online reviews and how to manage them most effectively.

 Google’s retail industry director John McAteer once said: “No one trusts all positive reviews”.
 Everybody knows that no product can be perfect.
-In fact, the absence of negative comments can look “fake”.
-These comments give hints to the consumers about “what can go wrong”.
-If a customer can’t find any information about the possible risks, they can’t compare the good sides of your product/brand.
+In fact, the absence of negative comments about a business online can appear, or nothing but glowing praise can appear as something that has been staged, making customers suspicious of a brand, and feeling like they can’t be trusted.
+Negative comments, meanwhile, provide people with hints about what problems do crop up during any given business operation… If a customer can’t find any information about the possible pitfalls of spending their money with a business, they can’t compare them to the good sides of your product/brand.

-Negative comments usually come from anger and communicating with angry consumers can be challenging.
-Most of the consumers write their negative comments to express their feelings, creating awareness for other consumers or asking for help.
-The one thing they are not looking for is a defensive attitude.
-When you reply negative comments, you have to be understanding and create empathy with the customers.
-Your positive attitude will also affect the general atmosphere and create healthier communication.
-This leads to more solution to your customer’s problems.
+Negative comments usually surface from a feeling of anger, and communicating with angry consumers can be challenging.
+Most consumers write negative comments to express their overwhelming emotion about an experience with a business.
+Often, they do it as a way to, spread awareness to other consumers, or as a way to get the attention of a business and ask for help or an explanation.
+When you do reply, the one thing that a customer is not looking for is a defensive attitude.
+When you reply to a negative comment, you have to be understanding and create empathy with the customer.
+Your positive attitude will also set the general tone of the conversation and create healthier communication between you and the disgruntled patron.
+This, ultimately, helps to lead to a more satisfying solution to your customer’s grievances.

-If there is a problem stated in a comment, you should always start by searching the incident.
-You can always ask their side of the story to your employees and understand why the problem occurred.
-This is important to create long term solutions to your customer’s complaints and problems.
+If there is a problem stated in a comment, you should always start by researching the incident.
+Offer the customer’s take on events to your employees and understand why the problem occurred.
+This is important to create long-term solutions to your customer’s complaints and the problems that underpin them.